mcanlas/mcanlas.github.com/_drafts/how-i-wish-sbt-was-explained-to-me.md

   - default organization is "default" (when publishing locally)
 - sbt uses reflection to specify a project's default name (surprise!)
 - .sbt and .scala files are the same, functionally. one attempts to be a dsl, lower in power, higher in ux (allegedly)
+- parsing multiple commands as arguments, each command is an sbt phrase